allcentury/interact-rails/README.md

-# Interact::Rails
+# interact-rails

-TODO: Write a gem description
+A gem to easily let you add the amazing [interact.js](http://interactjs.io/) library into a rails application

 ## Installation